 And you pray.

-You thank God every day.
-You pray for all those grieving, you owe it to them now more than ever.
-You pray for all those who prayed for you.
-You never lose sight of those years.
-You vow to forever cherish this miracle.
+you owe it to them now more than ever.
+You pray for all those who prayed for

 You never stop praying.